Blood volume measurements as a support tool for clinical assessments hold great potential

 Public-private innovation collaboration between the Regional Hospital Gødstrup and Detalo Health, facilitated by Nordic Health Lab.

-From October 2024 to May 2025, the Regional Hospital Gødstrup has tested Detalo Health in collaboration with Nordic Health Lab.
-The project aimed to investigate (1) what value blood volume measurement can have for acute heart failure patients and CKD patients in connection with their treatment course, and (2) how the solution can function as a medical decision-making tool.
-The project has taken place at the Heart Diseases, Renal Medicine Day Department and Nuclear Medicine Clinic at the Regional Hospital Gødstrup.
+In the period October 2024 to May 2025, the Regional Hospital in Gødstrup (Denmark) validated Detalo Health’s blood volume analyser in collaboration with Nordic Health Lab.
+The project aimed to investigate (1) what value blood volume measurement may have for acute heart failure and CKD patients in connection with their clinical treatment, and (2) whether blood volume assessment may serve as a medical treatment decision-making tool.
+The project was performed at the Departments of Cardiology, Nephrology and Nuclear Medicine.

-The test process was carried out in collaboration between Gødstrup Regional Hospital, Detalo Health and Nordic Health Lab.
-This page is an excerpt from the Danish test report with translations done by Detalo Health with as little deviation from the original as possible.
-Reach out for the full Danish report.
+This page is an excerpt from the Danish test report generated by Nordic Health Lab, with translation to English completed by Detalo Health.
+The translation was performed with as little deviation from the original text as possible.
+Please reach out for the full validation report in Danish.

 Main conclusions